 How much does All About Reading/All About Spelling cost?
 All About Reading Price

 I am not going to lie: this program can get expensive…

-At the moment I am doing this review each level of the All About Reading program costs $149.
-And you get the Teachers’ manual, the Student Packet, and two readers.
+At the moment I am writing this article each level of the All About Reading program costs $149.
+It includes the Teachers’ manual, the Student Packet, and two readers.

 You will also need to do a one-off purchase of one of their reading interactive kits (including letter tiles, magnets, divider cards…).
 The deluxe kit costs $45.85 and the basic kit costs $21.85.

 The materials on these kits are used across all 4 reading levels.

 On the other hand, each level in All About Spelling costs between $34.95 to $44.95